steelThread/redisfs/README.md

 	# Pumps a redis value to a file and deletes the redis key.
 	#   key         - The redis key to fetch.
 	#   options     - Optional hash of options.
-	#     filename  - Optional filename to write to. assumes the file is
+	#     file      - Optional file to write to. assumes the file is
 	#                 preexisting and writable.
 If ommitted a temp file
 	#                 will be generated.
 	#     encoding  - Optional file encoding, defaults to utf8